-New clients are accepted on a walk-in basis every Monday, Friday, and Sunday at the hours listed below, and we are located in Metro Baptist Church at 410 West 40th Street, New York, NY 10018.
-New Alternatives welcomes all youth as they are without judgment and with no barriers to entry.
+New clients are accepted on a walk-in basis every weekday and Sunday at the hours listed below.
+We are located in Metro Baptist Church at 410 West 40th Street, New York, NY 10018 and welcome all youth as they are without judgment and no barriers to entry.
 Identification and paperwork are not required for registration, and a referral letter is not necessary.
-We also will provide verification of attendance upon request.
+We will provide verification of attendance upon request.

-Sunday Community Dinner
+Sunday Community Dinners

-If you are looking for a homemade meal and a safe space to spend a few hours with your peers, our weekly dinners are the place to be!
+If you are looking for a homemade meal and a safe space to spend a few hours with your peers, our weekly dinners are the place to be.
 We open our doors every Sunday at 5:00pm and welcome all of our clients to join us for food, fun, and discussion.
-We also distribute clothing and hygiene supplies during the meal service so that you have the basics necessities for self-care.
+We also distribute clothing and hygiene supplies during the meal service so that you have basics necessities for self-care.

 Following each community dinner, we host an engaging and informative life skills group that will help you develop the resources and knowledge you need to succeed.
 Whether the topic is HIV prevention, nutrition, anger management, or conflict resolution, our discussions are always relevant and essential.

-Book Club: Sunday at 4:00pm
+Book Club: Sunday at 4:00 PM

-Life Skills: Sunday at 7:00pm
+Life Skills: Sunday at 7:00 PM

-HIV Peer Support: Contact Kate Barnhart for details
+HIV Peer Support: Contact Kate Barnhart